morrisyoung/eQTL_v6_script/README.md

 1. expression\_geno\_etissue.py
 2. expression\_gene\_normal.py

-And the following script will need to run once to get the partition of training set and testing set.
+And the following script will need to run once to get the partition of training set and testing set (this should run after the above scripts).

 1. expression\_train\_test\_partition.py